For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital

 Finding the right niche categories and keywords is the best way to get sales from readers searching Amazon to buy books.
 You can use Amazon and Google search to help you.

-It doesn’t matter if the book genre is mystery, poetry, alien gods, horror, native American history or overcoming divorce, there are always categories and keywords that will help position the book for better search results.
+It doesn’t matter if the book genre is a mystery, poetry, alien gods, horror, native American history or overcoming divorce.
+There are always categories and keywords that will help position a book for better search results.

 When you understand what readers think are the best books to read, then you can position and produce a book to suit their buying preference.

 But if profit is your aim, there is no short-cut to achieving your goal.
 You have to understand your potential readers and book buyers.